wiiznokes/gitnote/README.md

 _Supported Android versions: 11 to 14_

-Android note which integrate Git.
+Android note app which integrate Git.
 You can use this app with other desktop editors.

 ## Why